• Latest

 “The form of [arrangement] could not be foreseen at the time of the enactment,” Chan said.

-The provision in query falls below the Road Traffic Ordinance, which states that no character shall drive a car “for the carriage of passengers for hire or praise” until the car has been certified as a bus, minibus, or taxi.
+The provision in query falls below the Road Traffic Ordinance, which states that no character shall drive a car “for the carriage of passengers for hire or reward” until the car has been certified as a bus, minibus, or taxi.

 But countering Chan’s claims, prosecutors stated the case had nothing to do with generation.
 Instead, they said the fee association may want to exist – and should be regulated – in real existence, however best that Uber had made it take place through an app.